 The interaction of string variables, backquotes and macro substitution is somewhat complicated.
 Backquotes do not block macro substitution, so results in the number of lines in mydata.inp being stored in the integer variable lines.
-And double quotes do not block backquote substitution, so results in the string returned by the system command uname -n being stored in the string variable mycomputer.
+And double quotes do not block backquote substitution, so mycomputer = "'uname -n'"